Does Car Insurance Cover My Own Injuries?

 PIP vs. MedPay: Which Coverage Pays Your Medical Bills?

 Personal injury protection and medical payments coverage both pay your medical bills after a crash, but they differ in scope, cost and availability.
-PIP is more comprehensive.
-It covers medical bills, lost wages if you can't work, rehabilitation costs and funeral expenses, all regardless of who caused the accident.
+PIP covers medical bills, lost wages if you can't work, rehabilitation costs and funeral expenses, all regardless of who caused the accident.
 MedPay covers only medical and funeral costs.
 It doesn't replace lost income.

 PIP is required in 12 no-fault states, including Florida, Michigan, New York, New Jersey and Pennsylvania.
 In these states, each driver's own insurance pays their medical bills first, regardless of fault.
-PIP limits in these states typically run from $10,000 to $50,000 per person, though Michigan's unlimited medical benefit option is unique.
+Pennsylvania and New Jersey let drivers choose between no-fault and traditional tort insurance systems.
+PIP limits in these states typically run from $10,000 to $50,000 per person.
+After Michigan’s 2019 PIP reforms, unlimited medical coverage became optional rather than automatic.
 MedPay is optional in most states and available in lower amounts, often $1,000 to $10,000.

 Do You Pay a Deductible for Your Own Injury Claims?